AliSawari/code-review/README.md

 please note that `.env` is empty, and it needs to have entries to run.**DBURL** and **API_SECRET_KEY**. provide these in a separate `.env` file before running the project.

-after cloning the project, run the following commands in the project root directory.
+after cloning the project, and configuring the env file, run the following commands in the project root directory.

 ```bash
 $ docker build -t <any_name> ./
 $ docker run -p <your_local_port>:3000 -v <static_path_to_your_env>:/app/.env -d <any_name>
 ```

-please note that 3000 is the default configured port. if you have supplied the `PORT` env in the separate `.env` file, use that one.
+please note that 3000 is the default configured port. you should use the configured port if you already supplied the `PORT` env variable in the separate `.env` file.

 ## Other Ideas for Improving the Code